 Project Manager Competencies

-Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013, Page 17 and Glossary definition, Page 555.
+Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Sixth Edition, Project Management Institute, Inc., 2017, Figure 3-2, Page 57, page 56 and Glossary definition, Page 716.

 The project manager role is more than just applying technical project management knowledge and skills to project activities, it includes a strong dose or leadership.
 On many (most?) projects the project manager is not the direct supervisor of all project team members.
 They cannot direct someone to do a project task and fire them if they don’t.
 Instead the project leader must build the trust and confidence of project team members and the stakeholders.
 This requires the ability to apply inter-personal skills effectively.